sea anemones text index | photo index

 awaiting identification*

 Where seen?
-This small anemone is sometimes seen on shells occupied by hermit crabs and on living snails.
-It is sometimes seen on some of our Northern shores.
+This small anemone is sometimes seen on shells occupied by hermit crabs on our Northern shores.

 Features: Diameter with tentacles extended 1-2cm.
 Many short tapering tentacles, semi-transparent some with pale brown bands.
 Body column short, smooth and not covered in sediments, pale some with faint stripes.
 Oral disk white or with white radiating stripes.
 Sometimes, a single single shell may bear two or three of these anemones.

-Big sea anemones are also seen on shells occupied by hermit crabs.
+Big anemones are also seen on shells occupied by hermit crabs.
+While other anemones hitch a ride on the shell of living snails.

 Hermit half buried, with its sea anemones.